AF-Cabouat/PREVis-scales/README.md

 # Perceived Readability Evaluation for Visualizations (PREVis) scales

-This repository contains all the supplementary materials related to the development, validation, and implementation of PREVis scales, as published in this paper:
+This repository contains the code and data related to the development, validation, and implementation of PREVis scales, as published in this paper:

 > Anne-Flore Cabouat, Tingying He, Petra Isenberg, and Tobias Isenberg.
 PREVis: Perceived Readability Evaluation for Visualizations.
 IEEE Transactions on Visualization and Computer Graphics, 31, 2025.
 To appear. doi: 10.1109/TVCG.2024.3456318